andre-ye/uni/docs/phil/phil-430/lecture.md

 - There is a little pocket where you can choose another way.
 This happens through the coincidence of a bunch of swerves.
 - Which one came first? -- metaphysics or ethics?

+---

+## Week 5 Wednesday -- The Stoics
+- Leaving the Epicureans and the atomists behind
+- Stoics founded by Zeno of Critium, around 300 BC.
+Originally from Cyprus, moves to Athens after the death of Aristotle just before Epicurus establishes the Garden
+- Cynics -- the true nature of humans is rationality.
+This claim is somewhat already given by Plato and Aristotle.
+But the cynics push it to an ascetic extreme.
+Nothing which is conventionally good is actually relevant to the well-being of humans.
+- Stoics -- iadvocate a certain indifference, organize a cosmopolitanism of ethics
+- A rational universe
+- Cleanthes -- focuses more on natural philosophy and theology, then picked up by Chryssippus, made huge contributions to logic and philosophy of language
+- The influence of stoicism is undoubtedly the greatest of the Hellenistic schools
+- You need the metaphysical underpinnings to get started
+- In what sense is there a stoic physics?
+- Stoic physics: study of nature, study of the world, philosophy's "soul"
+- Division of physics: specific and generic (takes the present world as its starting point, offers account of natural phenomena)
+- Specific -- belong to philosophy proper, are more of a'
+- Only bodies exist.
+The principles are the ...
+- Gods are perfect
+- Pasissive
+- Corporeals which provide thecii=io
+- What is the mature of being.
+- Nature includes that which is not corporeal, e.g. time, place, void, etc.
+ - Something -- the supreme genus'
+- Anything we can say about those things which can be thought about are real
+- You need somrthing outside of the objec tinto what it is or what is not
+- There is nov oid itn rhew orld, only place.
+- Role of matte roccupied by body.
+- Void -- uncoccupied space
+- Time: the measure of the motion of bodies
+- The soul is a body
+- The soul is where you heart is.
+- If lektia are contents of thoughts, what gets between forming th  ctontent nad percieving it?
+- There's something about your soul which determines how to thinabout the world
+- Forms of body: substractes, qualified, disposed, relatively disposed
+    - Substrate: as a thing which experiences causal reactions and can cause
+    - Qualified: as a thing which has qualities
+    - Disposed: as a thing which is arranged in a certain way, a disposition, e.g. virtue
+    - Relatively disposed: as a thing which is arranged in a certain way relative to something else, e.g. a disposition to be healthy
+- People have often read the Stoics through Aristotle
+- Incorporeals subsisting

+Plato, *Sophists*
+- About how to identify sophists vs philosophers, also a covert way for Plato to do metaphysics
+- The inconceivability of non-being
+- What is isn't easier to get a handle on than what is not
+- Battle of the Gods and Giants
+- Earth-born Giants (what is, is anything that is tnagible or body) vs. Gods (friends of the forms, true being is the nonbodily forms that are the objects of thought)
+- If souls can be just/unjust/intelligent/etc., then it must be because souls can possess these qualities.
+But these are invisible.
+Can you say that things like justice have bodies.
+- *dunamis* proposal, a thing is if it has any capacity, causality.
+A thing is if it has any capacity.
+Being is what has capacity.
+This is the view of the "reformed giants"
+- Are the Stoics earthborn or reformed giants?
+- Cross-examination of the "friends of the forms" -- true being is nonbodily forms that are the objects of thought.
+So knowledge is a way of the soul acting on a form, and the form acting on a souol.
+Either you deny that anything is intelligent, or that being is unchanging
+- 249D: